Squid Time in New England

 Spring is squid time in New England.
-When the water temperature reaches the mid-50-degree mark, these marine mollusks migrate inshore and gather in protected estuaries, bays, coves and harbors.
-Once their predators (namely bluefish, fluke, seabass and striped bass) catch up and the water begins to warm, the squid schools move to deeper water, although the occasional pod can still be found inshore through the season.
+When the water temperature reaches the 50-degree mark, the marine mollusks migrate inshore and gather in the sounds, bays, coves and harbors to breed and feed.
+Once their predators (namely bluefish, fluke, sea bass and striped bass) catch up and the water begins to warm, the squid schools move deeper, although the occasional pod can still be found inshore through the season.

-A good way to tell if there are squid in your area is the presence of commercial squid trawlers.
+Another way to tell if the squid have arrived is the presence of commercial squid trawlers.
 The trawlers generally work sand-bottomed areas in open sounds, such as Vineyard and Nantucket Sounds.
 Also, when you start to see signs for “Fresh Local Squid” in your neighborhood markets, you can bet the squid are in.

-While you can catch plenty of squid during the day if you know where to look, nighttime action is much more reliable.
+While you can catch plenty of squid during the day if you have a boat, nighttime gives the shore fisherman a shot at success.
 After dark, squid gravitate toward any source of light, because that’s where baitfish (namely silversides) tend to gather.
 Lighted docks, wharves, piers, bulkheads and bridges are all great spots to look for squid after dark, although some spots tend to hold more squid than others.
 You can generally recognize these places by the number of hardcore squid anglers they attract.

 Sometimes the squid will show up immediately; other times you’ll have to wait until a school swims past.
 And sometimes they never show up.
 Keep a close eye on the water below.
 Often you’ll see the squid lurking in the shadows around the edges of the light, waiting to pounce on a hapless baitfish—or your lure.